JoshTWright/devBlog/about.md

 permalink: /about/
 ---

 I am currently attending the University Of Mary Washington with a major Computer Science and a minor in Data Science.
+I have created this blog as a way of keeping good notes of things that i think may be of use to me in the future.
+The notes are writen in a way so that others may be able to learn and grow their knowledge base from what i have provieded.

 ### More Information